AdobeDocs/experience-manager-64.en/help/forms/using/captcha-adaptive-forms.md

    >
    >Ensure that the configuration container selected when creating the adaptive form contains the reCAPTCHA cloud service.
 You can also edit adaptive form properties to change the configuration container associated with the form.

-1. From the component browser, drag-drop the **Captcha** component onto the adaptive form.
+1. From the component browser, drag-drop the **[!UICONTROL Captcha]** component onto the adaptive form.

    >[!NOTE]
    >